Skip to main content

 • Understand which lead generation strategies are working and which ones need improvement.

-• Optimize lead generation tactics to increase the number of qualified leads entering the sales pipeline.
+• Optimize lead generation tactics to increase the number of qualified leads entering the sales pipeline (a top priority for 54% of marketers in 2024 according to ViB).

 • Forecast and boost sales and revenue.

-You'll know what’s working in attracting and converting new customers and can do more of it to grow your business.
+The number will tell you what’s working in attracting and converting new customers and what isn't.

 As a business, you have your own goals, target customers, and processes.
 Therefore, you can’t simply follow a cookie-cutter approach to finding the right generation key performance indicators—some trial and error will always be involved in lead management.